hanleyweng/blog/knol/2014/semester1/dvis/_posts/2014-11-03-data-visualisation-animation-progress-documentation.md

 Wrote a program to generate a Scale Free Network (SFN).

-<iframe width="560" height="315" src="//www.youtube.com/embed/bqQjNg07cBM?list=PLFdSJeh0yOslpp85Q9BKwgbMm6sdxiOeo" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="//www.youtube.com/embed/bqQjNg07cBM?rel=0" frameborder="0" allowfullscreen></iframe>

 Unfortunately with this implementation the maximum kcore value is only 2.
 We're presently interested in networks with higher kcore numbers.

+A modified version with higher preferential probability constant was also generated that resulted in higher maximum kcore [[video]](https://www.youtube.com/watch?v=RyfisGn8_IE&feature=youtu.be).

 ---